amiaopensource/ltopers/README.md

 This will update Homebrew and upgrade every package you've installed using it.

-By default, LTOpers scripts use the standard tape serials, consisting in 6 character strings of numbers and capital letters.
+By default, LTOpers scripts use the standard tape serials, consisting of 6 character strings of numbers and capital letters.
 (However, the flag `-x` allows to use the barcode label as tape serial for non-standard implementations.)

 ## Formatting LTO